Iron-E/nvim-highlite/README.md

 ### "How does this compare to `XYZ` plugin?"

-It doesn't seem right as a plugin author to directly weigh the benefits of others' work.
-Instead, here are some facts about `nvim-highlite` which can help you decide what to use:
+It doesn't seem right as a plugin author to weigh the benefits of others' work.
+Instead, here are some facts notable about `nvim-highlite`:

 * You only need 6 colors to create a colorscheme, but you can use as many as you want.
     * Want to use 1,000 colors?
 Go for it.
 * _Great_ effort has been taken to reduce the startup cost of this plugin.
-    * It uses the latest API functions, instead of doing string interpolation to generate a `:highlight` command.
 * While our semantic color palette prevents _generating_ a terminal palette, it makes creating a new colorscheme easier.
     * __Remember:__ all built-in colorschemes come with a terminal palette.
-* This plugin can import any colorscheme written in a language Neovim supports, and give it support for the latest Neovim highlights.
+* This plugin can import any colorscheme written in a language Neovim supports, and give it support for the latest highlights.
+    * VimScript colorschemes usually become faster when ported, and sometimes Lua colorschemes do too.
     * Contributors can use specially-made internal tools which automate certain development tasks.
 * This plugin provides a great starting point for a custom colorscheme:
     * all of the built-in highlight groups;